PierreCrette/VideoDedup/README.md

 -t=n         Threshold for similarity comparison.
 Default 10.
 Huge performance impact.
 8 or 10 seems correct.

 -threads=n   Number of threads to use.
-Make tests to find better option for your computer.
-Performance impact.
+Number of threads of your computer - 1 is fine.
+Performance impact without RAM usage.

 -clean       Read all DB files, remove references to old files, remove duplicates, store all in 1 file.